kztk-m/sparcl/README.md

  * `T2.sparcl`, `T3.sparcl`, `T4.sparcl`, `T5.sparcl`:
 Miscellaneous examples, mainly used for debugging purpose.

-The first 4 items (`App*.sparcl`, `F.sparcl` and `GV_func.sparcl`) were used in the experiments in our ESOP 2020 paper.
+`App*.sparcl`, `F.sparcl` and `GV_func.sparcl` are used in the experiments in Kazutaka Matsuda: "Modular Inference of Linear Types for Multiplicity-Annotated Arrows".
+ESOP 2020.

 ### Examples concerning Partially Invertible Computation

-In the following, section numbers refer to those in our ICFP 2020 paper.
+In the following, section numbers refer to those in the paper.

  * `Fib.sparcl`: An invertible function that computes a consecutive fibonacci numbers from an index.
  * `S2l.sparcl`: An invertible function that computes differences of two consecutive elements in a list (Sections 1 and 2)
  * `Pi.sparcl`: An invertible pre- and in-order traversals (Section 4.1)
  * `Huff.sparcl`: An invertible version of Huffman coding (Section 4.2)
- * `Loop.sparcl`: An implementation of the trace operator (mentioned in Section 3.6.4) and some examples using it.
+ * `Loop.sparcl`: An implementation of the trace operator (mentioned in Section 3.6.4).
- * `ArithmeticCoding.sparcl`: an invertible implementation of arithmetic coding.
+ * `ArithmeticCoding.sparcl`: An invertible implementation of arithmetic coding.
- * `Reverse.sparcl`: Some invertible definitions of the list reversal function.
+ * `Reverse.sparcl`: Invertible definitions of the list reversal function.
  * `T1.sparcl`: Miscellaneous examples (including `add` and `mul` discussed in Section 2).
  * `IllTyped1.sparcl`: A non-example that should be rejected by Sparcl's type checker.

-Notable Differences from Our ICFP 2020 Paper
+Notable Differences from the Paper (ICFP 2020)
 ---------------------------------------------

-* The concrete syntax is different (in particular, this implementation uses a non-indentation-sensitive syntax, and the keyword `rev` is used instead of non-ascii bullets)
+* The concrete syntax is different (in particular, this implementation uses a non-indentation-sensitive syntax, and the keyword `rev` is used instead of non-ascii bullets to mark invertible types)
 * The interpreter uses value environments (as usual) instead of substitutions.
 HOAS-like representations are adopted for values; particularly, function values are represented by `Value -> Eval Value` where `Eval` is a monad used for the (unidirectional) evaluation.
-This applies also to residuals, which are represented by pairs of functions, which implements the forward and backward evaluations.
+This applies also to residuals, which are represented by pairs of functions implementing the forward and backward evaluations.
-* The forward evaluation are not aware of linearity, as separation of environments would have large runtime overhead.
+* The forward evaluation ignores linearity.
 * The `Eval` monad mentioned above is used for providing fresh names of invertible variables, which essentially implements alpha renaming mentioned in Fig. 3.

 Rough Explanation of Syntax
 --------------------------

 Here, we briefly explain the syntax of Sparcl.
-This explanation is not to be complete, but to help understanding of details of examples.
+This explanation is not a complete documentation, but only to help understand the examples.

 A program consists of type or function definitions.
 A type declaration can be datatype declarations, or type synonym declarations.